mojombo/ernie/README.md

 By Tom Preston-Werner (tom@mojombo.com)

-Ernie is a BERT-RPC server implementation that uses an Erlang server to accept incoming connections, and then delegates the request to Ruby handlers.
+Ernie is a BERT-RPC server implementation that uses an Erlang server to accept incoming connections, and then delegates the request to custom modules that you can write in any language (currently only Ruby and Erlang support is included).

+Modules that are written in Ruby or any non-Erlang language are known as "external" modules and you must specify how many workers of each module should be spawned.
+Requests against these modules is balanced between the workers.
+Modules that are written in Erlang are known as "native" modules and run within the Erlang server's runtime.
+Since these are spawned as lightweight processes, there is no balancing necessary and much less communication overhead when compared to external modules.

+Ernie supports multiple heterogenous modules.
+For instance, you can have an external Ruby module running 10 workers *and* a native Erlang module running simultaneously.
+Ernie keeps track of sending requests to the proper module.

 See the full BERT-RPC specification at [bert-rpc.org](http://bert-rpc.org).